renpy/renpy/sphinx/source/screens.rst

     the text.
 This can be used to mask out a password.

 `caret_blink`
-    If True, the default caret will blink.
+    If not False, the blinking period of the default caret.
     Overrides :var:`config.input_caret_blink`.

 It also takes: